 When I joined the Foundation for Physical Therapy, it was at a moment of reflection.
 The organization was approaching its 40th anniversary with a brand identity that hadn’t changed in nearly as many years.

 In 2018, I took a leadership role at an organization that served as the research funding mechanism of the American Physical Therapy Association (APTA).
 Despite decades of impact in funding research and launching dozens of scientific careers, the Foundation for Physical Therapy’s outdated logo and name no longer communicated the organization’s relevance or its future.
 I led the charge to bring the brand into the present.
 Building on existing stakeholder research, I guided the rebranding effort from strategy to execution.
-I located a designer within budget, designed every creative deliverable, and oversaw a complete overhaul of the organization’s online presence, publications, and event displays in under three months.
+I located a logo designer within budget, designed all print and digital creative deliverables, and oversaw a complete overhaul of the organization’s online presence, publications, and event displays in under three months.
 This included personally redesigning the main site at foundation4pt.org and the student-facing site marquettechallenge.com.

 The transformation would not be complete without connecting the organization’s long-time donors with the new look.
 I created a commemorative booklet for our annual gala and presented each of our major and legacy donors with a lapel pin to create a tangible connection connecting the organization’s past and its future.